Mr Chancellor, I have pleasure in presenting to you Peter Lee Chung Yin, JP, for the degree of Doctor of Laws honoris causa.

 He was immensely impressed with military camaraderie and saw at first hand the soldiers' continual and close encounters with death.

-Mr. Chancellor, only a very few will know that Peter Lee's talents were recognized by the poet and former professor at this University, Edmund Blunden, who dedicated a sonnet to our graduand in 1960.
-The sonnet speaks of Dr. Lee as:
+Mr Chancellor, only a very few will know that Peter Lee's talents were recognised by the poet and former professor at this University, Edmund Blunden, who dedicated a sonnet to our graduand in 1960.
+The sonnet speaks of Dr Lee as: